 UPF User Plane Function

 V-PCF A PCF in the VPLMN

+W-AGF Wireline Access Gateway Function

 WLAN Wireless Local Area Network

 WLANSP WLAN Selection Policy

 4 General

 4.1 Overview

 The 5G core network (5GCN) supports the connectivity of the UE via non-3GPP access networks.
 These non-3GPP access networks can be trusted non-3GPP access networks, untrusted non-3GPP access networks or wireline access networks.
 A trusted or untrusted non-3GPP access network can advertise the PLMNs for which it supports trusted connectivity and the type of supported trusted connectivity.
 Different types of trusted connectivity can be advertised so that the UE can discover the non-3GPP access networks that can provide trusted connectivity to one or more PLMNs: